DanielBrunnsaker/GenExp/README.md

 From the `/script` folder, run the following command in the terminal (fill in the blanks):

 ```
-python hgen.py --target <string> --N <integer> --alpha <float> --volume <integer>
+python hgen.py --target <string> --N <integer> --alpha <float> --volume <integer> --T <float>
 ```

 - `target` denotes the metabolite observable used for the implication (an amino acid, in this case).
 - `N` denotes the number of patterns passed to the hypothesis generation step (a higher number will allow for more variance, but lower ranked patterns are less likely to be true).
+Default at 10.
 - `alpha` is a float between 0 and 1 that is used to penalize patterns not unique to the specific metabolite observable (a number closer to 1 will ensure that patterns that are only deemed important for your specific target will rank higher).
+Default at 0.1
 - `volume` denotes the final cultivation volume in microliters (e.g. 225 uL for a regular 96 well plate).
+- `T` denotes the temperature in the prompting step.
+Keep between 0 and 1.
+(0 more deterministic, 1 less deterministic).
+Reasonable default around 0.3-0.7.

 This will create a folder in `/experiments` with all of the details regarding the experiments (e.g. hypothesis, protocol, liquid handling scripts, ...).
 Note that you will be prompted for stock concentrations (if applicable) during the run.